needle-engine/facefilter/npm-facefilter/README.md

 Add face tracking to your Needle Engine projects with ease.

+# Features
+- Blendshape mesh face tracking
+- Texture face tracking with google/mediapipe canonical or procreate texture layouts (Use the `FaceMeshTexture` class)
+- Video face tracking: Play a video as a face texture (Use the `FaceMeshVideo` class)
+- Custom shader face meshes: Use custom materials on your face mesh (Use the `FaceMeshCustomShader` class)
+- Tracking for multiple faces at once (with smoothing)
+- *Can be used with Unity to create filters, animations, materials...*

+## Quickstart

+Run `npm i @needle-tools/facefilter'` in your web project

+Then see the code or examples below:

 ```ts
 import { onStart } from '@needle-tools/engine';
 import { FaceMeshTexture, NeedleFaceFilterTrackingManager } from '@needle-tools/facefilter';